 So if your target was 150 sales and your sales representatives on average close 50% of deals at the negotiation stage, you would need 300 potential deals to reach the negotiation stage in that month.

-Repeat this for each of the seven stages.
-You now have clear targets for your sales team to work towards in order to achieve your target quarterly revenue.
+Repeat this for each of the eight stages of your sales pipeline analysis.
+You now have obvious targets for your sales team to work towards in order to achieve your target quarterly revenue.

-Understanding the common actions that sales reps take with deals that have been successfully converted allows sales reps to optimise how they are working to convert more sales in the pipeline.
+Understanding the actions that sales reps take for successful deals allows them to optimise how they are working to convert more sales in the pipeline.
 These common actions could be things like sending a follow up email or agreeing to a meeting/demo.

-Doing this at each of the seven stages of the sales pipeline will enable you to streamline and optimise your sales processes – and over time, you will be able to build the perfect sales formula to maximise sales conversions.
+Doing this at each of the seven stages of the sales pipeline will enable you to streamline and optimise your sales processes.
+Then, over time, you will build the perfect sales formula to maximise sales conversions.

 5. Using data to adapt to your sales process.

-Using the data we have gone through, especially within step 2 and 3, optimise your sales process and targets to reflect your learnings.
+Good sales pipeline analysis requires looking at your current data!
+The data previously discussed in step 2 and 3 can optimise sales processes and targets.
 By giving your sales representatives a proven framework based on data, they can prioritise their time and efforts to get maximum results.

 Incorporating insights from sales pipeline data into your sales process makes it much easier for sales reps to convert prospects into sales.